-A reconciliation of the beginning to the ending amount of gross unrecognized tax benefits (excluding interest and penalties) for the year ended December 31, 2008 is as follows (in millions):
+A reconciliation of the beginning to the ending amount of gross unrecognized tax benefits (excluding interest and penalties) for the year ended December 31, 2009 is as follows (in millions):

-Amount Balance, January 1, 2008 (excluding interest and penalties of \$1.418 million) \$3,625 Decreases in gross unrecognized tax benefits pertaining to tax positions taken during prior years Increases in gross unrecognized tax benefits pertaining to tax positions taken during the 704 current year 581 Decreases in gross unrecognized tax benefits relating to settlements with taxing authorities statute of limitations Balance, December 31, 2008 (excluding interest and penalties of \$1.4 million) \$4,206
+Balance, January 1, 2009 (excluding interest and penalties of \$0.6 million) 32 Decreases in gross unrecognized tax benefits pertaining to tax positions taken during prior years - - Increases in gross unrecognized tax benefits pertaining to tax positions taken during the current year 26 Decreases in gross unrecognized tax benefits relating to settlements with taxing authorities - Reductions to gross unrecognized tax benefits as a result of a lapse of the applicable statute of limitations Balance, December 31, 2009 (excluding interest and penalties of \$0.7 million))8

-The amount of unrecognized tax benefits at December 31, 2008 that, if recognized, would favorably affect the effective tax rate is \$4.2 million.
-Such amount excludes \$1.4 million of interest and penalties accrued in the statement of financial condition, of which \$0.3 million was recognized in the current year.
+The amount of unrecognized tax benefits at December 31, 2009 that, if recognized, would favorably affect the effective tax rate is \$1.8 million.
+Such amount excludes \$0.7 million of interest and penalties accrued in the statement of financial condition, of which \$0.1 million was recognized in the current year.